BCIT-203/COMM-2216-User-Documentation-Assignment/docs/4-filter.md

 Replace `path/to/your/file` with the file you want to remove.
 This command will rewrite all commits and remove the specified file from every commit.

-**Note:**
+!!! note

-- This will rewrite all branches (`--all`) and affect the entire commit history.
+    This will rewrite all branches (`--all`) and affect the entire commit history.

+!!! note
-- Be sure to make a backup before running this command, as it will permanently remove the file from history.
+    Be sure to make a backup before running this command, as it will permanently remove the file from history.

 ---